dotnet/machinelearning/docs/code/IDataViewImplementation.md

 corresponding column's type's `RawType` is `typeof(float)`.
-Now: if you *happen* to call `GetGetter<double>(col)` instead of `GetGetter<float>(col)`, it would actually be a fairly easy matter for `GetGetter` to actually accomodate it, by doing the necessary transformations under the hood, and *not* fail.
-This type of thinking is actually insideously and massively harmful to the codebase, as I will remark.
+Now: if you *happen* to call `GetGetter<double>(col)` instead of `GetGetter<float>(col)`, it would actually be a fairly easy matter for `GetGetter` to actually accommodate it, by doing the necessary transformations under the hood, and *not* fail.
+This type of thinking is actually insidiously and massively harmful to the codebase, as I will remark.

 The danger of writing code is that there's a chance someone might find it